layershift/enscale-docs/pages/02.getting-started/05.deployments/01.deploy-from-archive/docs.10.md

 Click the Deploy button to get to the Deployment manager.

 ##### Step 3*
-!!!! * this step is skipped on very first deployment
+!!! \*this step is skipped on very first deployment

 Click New deployment.

 ##### Step 4*
 The default setting deploys to the ROOT folder, which corresponds to the default DocumentRoot in the web server configuration.
 If you would like to deploy to a different location, just specify a directory name (new or existing) in the Deploy to box.

-!!!! * depending on your environment ROOT may be the only allowed location, if this is the case the step is skipped.
+!!!! \*depending on your environment ROOT may be the only allowed location, if this is the case the step is skipped.

 ##### Step 5
 This screen presents you with a list of deployed projects, any archive you upload via the dashbaord will be saved and can be selected from here in future.